-Graduate work leading to a Master of Science degree in quality engineering and management is offered by the College of Engineering.
+Graduate work leading to a Master of Science in Quality Engineering and Management is offered by the School of Applied Engineering and Technology.
 The objective of the program is to develop quality and management professionals who can plan, coordinate, design, implement, and control the quality function in manufacturing and service companies in order to increase productivity, optimize resources, decrease waste, and improve product quality.
 Course offerings and research are available in the areas of quality assurance, six sigma, lean manufacturing, project management, and reliability.
 The program provides advanced education for students with baccalaureate degrees in engineering, engineering technology, technology, and also an excellent continuing education opportunity for individuals with technical degrees who wish to expand their education in the area of quality and management systems.

 Candidates for this program must be accepted by the Graduate School and the School of Applied Engineering and Technology.
 Candidates should possess a bachelor’s degree with a major in a technical area and have a GPA of no less than 3.0/4.0.
 A student whose undergraduate training is deficient may be required to take additional courses to compensate for deficiencies identified by the technology graduate program committee.

-Graduate students who have been admitted into the Quality Engineering and Management master's program must complete a total of 30 semester hours of graduate-level credit of which 15 hours must be at the 500 level.
+Graduate students who have been admitted into the M.S. in Quality Engineering and Management program must complete a total of 30 credit hours of graduate-level credit of which 15 credit hours must be at the 500 level.

-Within the 30 semester hour requirement, students must complete the following four core courses:
+Within the 30 credit hour requirement, students must complete the following four core courses:

-The remainder of the 30 semester-hours must consist of at least 18 credit hours of QEM and/or IMAE graduate elective courses as specified in the student’s program of study.
+The remainder of the 30 credit hours must consist of at least 18 credit hours of QEM and/or IMAE graduate elective courses as specified in the student’s program of study.
 Elective courses in QEM are:

-- QEM 565-3 Management of Information Technology Resources
+- QEM 565: Management of Information Technology Resources (3 CH)

 *Note: IMAE courses taken for undergraduate credit cannot be applied towards graduate credit hours, unless the student has been accepted into the accelerated program.

-In the thesis option a program of study including the above required courses (12 semester hours), the master’s thesis (six semester hours), and the remaining 12 semester hours will be selected by the graduate adviser and the student.
+In the thesis option a program of study including the above required courses (12 credit hours), the master’s thesis (six credit hours), and the remaining 12 credit hours will be selected by the graduate adviser and the student.

 Teaching or research assistantships and fellowships are available for qualified applicants.
-Additional information about programs, courses, assistantships, and fellowships may be obtained from the College of Engineering or from the chair of the department.
+Additional information about programs, courses, assistantships, and fellowships may be obtained from the College of Engineering, Computing, Technology, and Mathematics or from the chair of the department.